Chiogros/corporate-marp-theme/README.md

   2. Part X
   3. Part Y
   ```
-- `last` slide of your presentation, with simple green background and SE logo in the center
+- `last` slide of your presentation, with colored background and company logo in the center
   ```md
   <!-- _class: last -->